Vijay-03/Face-Recognition-Application/README.md

 - 😁 I mean, i need to do countless work on my project to achieve the final product that i'm aiming for.
 - 🚀 I will continuously update my repo on further progress.
 - 👋 Catch y'all in moments.
-- 👀 Here is a sneak peek of my web application, where you can apply various custom image filters, face mesh and detect faces in a image.
-You can upload a image or you can also on the predefined demo image.
-Tap on the link https://face-recognition-cloud-app.herokuapp.com/
+- 👀 Here is a sneak peek of my web application, where you can apply various custom image filters, face mesh and detect faces in an image.
+You can upload a image or you can also try on the demo image.
+Tap the link https://face-recognition-cloud-app.herokuapp.com/